Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `settlement::HD_getBuildings()` which returns an array of all settlement buildings
+- Add `building::HD_onUpdateOtherShopList(_id, _list)` event which triggers after the shoplist of a town building is generated
 - Add `::Hardened.util.getAllWorldEntities()` which returns an array of all world entitiy (locations, and parties alike)
 - Add `world_behavior::HD_onRemoved()` Event, which triggers just before that order is removed by `world_controller::popOrder`
 - `skill::RF_isNewSkillUseOrEntity` will now always return `true`